swarm-lab/videoplayR/README.md

 ==========

-videoplayR is an R package that provide a few functions (for now) to manipulate video files.
-It requires the installation of OpenCV 2.4.x.
+videoplayR is an R package that provide a few functions (for now) to manipulate video files with R. It requires the installation of OpenCV 2.4.x.

 As of now, videoplayR can:
 * Count the number of frames in a video.